Why Do You Need a Websocket?

 Note that HAProxy could also be used to select different Websocket application based on the Sec-WebSocket-Protocol header of the setup phase.

-Contact us to learn more and sign up for a free trial of HAProxy Enterprise or HAProxy ALOHA Virtual.
+Contact us to learn more and sign up for a free HAProxy Enterprise Trial or HAProxy ALOHA Virtual Trial.
 If you enjoyed this post and want to see more like it, subscribe to our blog!
 You can also follow us on Twitter and join the conversation on Slack.